-New gas-fired capacity additions are concentrated in the Eastern Interconnection and Texas
+New gas is concentrated in the Eastern Interconnection and Texas

-- Natural gas-fired gross additions total 120 GW between 2025 and 2040.
+- Natural gas gross additions total 120 GW between 2025 and 2040.
 An additional 40 GW is required in the case of higher-than-expected demand - ERCOT, MISO and the Southeast lead the US in planned gas-fired projects, each with over 14 GW of projects.
 These regions exhibit need for new capacity owing to a combination of high near-term load growth and limited opportunity for incremental coal retirement delays - The Texas Energy Fund has boosted the number of proposed projects this year.
-The Texas regulator's is set to provide financial support for almost 10 GW of new, primarily gas capacity by 2029.
-The Texas legislature is contemplating additional policy measures to support gas-fired capacity additions - Projects in MISO and the Southeast are mostly being developed by regulated utilities which rate-base new gas-fired projects - However, there are still numerous projects being planned by independent power producers in competitive markets
+The Texas regulator's is set to provide financial support for almost 10 GW of new, primarily gas capacity by 2029 - Projects in MISO and the Southeast are mostly being developed by regulated utilities which rate-base new gas-fired projects - However, there are still numerous projects being planned by independent power producers in competitive markets

-Natural gas-fired gross additions by region, 2025-40 ${\mbox{GW}}$
+Natural gas gross additions by region, 2025-40 GW